SimpliAj/PiBellBot/readme.md

 4. **Edit Configurable Messages**:
    - You can modify the messages that are sent when the system starts, when the doorbell is pressed, or when the system is stopped.
 These are located in the `config.yml` file under `messages`:
      ```yaml
-     messages:
+      telegram_messages:
-       system_start: "System started and ready to receive doorbell signals."
+        system_start: "The doorbell notification system is online."
-       doorbell_ring: "Someone rang the doorbell!"
+        doorbell_ring: "Someone is at the door!"
-       system_shutdown: "The system is shutting down."
+        system_shutdown: "The doorbell notification system is being turned off."
-       gpio_cleanup: "GPIO pins have been reset and the system has stopped."
+        gpio_cleanup: "The system has been shut down and cleaned up."
      ```

 ## Running the Script